sfsu-csc-667-spring-2021-roberts/term-project-team-d/README.md

 ## Overview
 This was a group effort to recreate the game of Uno in real-time multiplayer online.
-Our web app allows users to register and create and join multiple games.
+Our web app allows users to register, create, and join multiple games.
 A user can join many games and play multiple games concurrently.
 We store the game state in the database which allows users to join, leave and resume games without losing the state of the game.
 The game requires four players and starts